agroimpacts/covid19clark/README.md

     source.
 You will note that this map shows no cases for Connecticut, because the reported cases there are only given at the state level.
-  - For Massachusetts, better county-level information is available in the summary reports from the Department of Public Health, found [here](https://www.mass.gov/info-details/covid-19-cases-quarantine-and-monitoring).
+  - For Massachusetts, better county-level information is available in the summary reports from the Department of Public Health (DPH), found [here](https://www.mass.gov/info-details/covid-19-cases-quarantine-and-monitoring).
-    The totals seems to match the JHU source data, but the state reports most cases as presumptive, not confirmed, which is how they are described in the JHU data.
+    The totals seems to match the JHU source data, but the state reports most cases as presumptive, not confirmed, which is how they are described in the JHU data. ***We are working on ingesting the DPH’s data***, as soon as we get a scraping script set up.
   - The state-level maps should provide the correct numbers.
+  - The bubble plots are hard to read, so we will work on improving those also.

 ## Installation